 - Oops!Something went wrong.Please try again later.

 We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
-The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
+On the other hand, we'd be remiss not to mention that insider sales have been known to precede tough periods for a business.
 So before you buy or sell The Gorman-Rupp Company (NYSE:GRC), you may well want to know whether insiders have been buying or selling.

-Christopher Lake sold a total of 4500 shares over the year at an average price of US$33.04.
+We note that in the last year insiders divested 10.47k shares for a total of US$374k.
+In total, Gorman-Rupp insiders sold more than they bought over the last year.
+The average sell price was around US$35.71.
+It's not ideal to see that insiders have sold at around the current price.
+While some insiders have decided to take some money off the table, we wouldn't put too much weight on this fact.
 You can see the insider transactions (by individuals) over the last year depicted in the chart below.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

-Another way to test the alignment between the leaders of a company and other shareholders is to look at how many shares they own.
-A high insider ownership often makes company leadership more mindful of shareholder interests.
-Gorman-Rupp insiders own 33% of the company, currently worth about US$304m based on the recent share price.
+For a common shareholder, it is worth checking how many shares are held by company insiders.
+Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
+Gorman-Rupp insiders own 33% of the company, currently worth about US$292m based on the recent share price.
 Most shareholders would be happy to see this sort of insider ownership, since it suggests that management incentives are well aligned with other shareholders.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.